renatormc/docmaker/README.md

 # Creating models

 In order to create a model you have to create a new instance of DocModel defining the templates folder and the widget matrix as example below.
+You have to point the folder where your templates docx are.

 ```python
 # app.py